List of top 10 singles for 2025 in Australia

 This is a list of songs that charted in the top ten of the ARIA Charts in 2025.
+Starting on the week of 8 September 2025, the ARIA Charts will only allow songs within two years of release to appear on the ARIA Top 50 singles chart.

 Top-ten singles

-An asterisk (*) represents that a single is in the top ten as of the issue dated 17 November 2025.
+An asterisk (*) represents that a single is in the top ten as of the issue dated 21 September 2026.